Marche Polytechnic University

 Marche Polytechnic University or Polytechnic University of the Marches (Italian Università Politecnica delle Marche) is a public university in Ancona, Italy.
 It offers undergraduate and graduate degrees in Agriculture, Engineering, Economics, Medicine and Biology.

 It was established in 1969 for research and education in various fields, including engineering, economics, medicine, and agriculture.

-UNIVPM offers undergraduate and graduate programs, including bachelor's and master's degrees in engineering, economics, architecture, medicine, and agriculture.
+UNIVPM offers undergraduate and graduate programs, including bachelor's and master's degrees in engineering, economics, architecture, medicine, and agriculture.The university is structured into five main schools, including Engineering, Economics, Medicine and Surgery, Agriculture, and Sciences, reflecting its multidisciplinary academic focus.

 Academics

 The teaching faculty currently numbers 710 teaching staff, along with 560 technical and administrative personnel.
 These are the 5 schools in which the university is divided into: